JoshuaHolloway/node/README.md

 * 03 - Section 6: Working with Dynamic Content
     ********************************************
-    * 00: Sharing data across requests and users
-    * 01: Working with EJS
+    * 300: Working with EJS
-    * 02: Working on the Layout with Partials
     ********************************************

+    * 301: Working on the Layout with Partials

 * 3_ - Section 7: The Model View Controller (MVC)
     * 00